njucsHikaru/portfolio_viz/README.md

 pip install -r requirements.txt
 ```

-3. Place your portfolio CSV files in the `input` directory:
+3. [Optional] Place your portfolio CSV files in the `input` directory:
    - Example files are provided in `input/example_portfolio.csv` and `input/schwab.csv`
    - The application supports both Fidelity and Schwab export formats
    - Please rename your Schwab file to schwab.csv